RMA1403/hans-ai-ml/README.md

 ## How To Run

+1. Create `.env` file by copying `.env.example` file and fill it with your environment variables
-1. Install packages: `pip install -r requirements.txt`
+2. Install packages: `pip install -r requirements.txt`
-2. Run the server: `flask --app server run`
+3. Run the server: `flask --app server run`